-I needed to do something about my muffin top.
 I work out almost every day, close all the rings on my Apple Watch activity tracker, and limit sweets, carbs, and fat.
-But I still have pudge that hangs over my bikini underwear like a melting scoop of ice cream and nothing seems to change that.
+But I still have pudge that hangs over my bikini underwear like a melting scoop of ice cream and for New Year’s I’m determined to do something about it.
 Though in general I resist society’s pressure for an impossible-to-achieve ideal, I really would like my body to look as fit as I feel.
-So several weeks ago, sheer frustration pushed me to desperate measures—living off the bare minimum of pre-packaged calories for five days, a.k.a. a fasting mimicking diet plan.
+Sheer frustration pushed me to desperate measures—living off the bare minimum of pre-packaged calories for five days, a.k.a. a fasting mimicking diet plan.

 Want to try the ProLon diet?
 Click here for $25 off.
 Plus, NextTribe will earn a small commission.
 Win-win!

 The fasting mimicking diet plan was developed by Valter Longo, a professor of biological sciences at the University of Southern California and essentially tricks your metabolism into thinking you’re on a prolonged fast—while allowing you to eat.
 Research has shown that periodic fasting can put your body into ketosis, a fancy word for fat-burning, and triggers autophagy, which is the clean-up of worn out cells—the equivalent of making a big pile of Goodwill-bound clothes as you go through your closet.

 Reportedly, it elicits other longevity-boosting benefits, such as improving blood sugar and cholesterol levels, reducing the presence of a specific gene associated with cancer, and helping shed visceral fat, the dangerous kind that surrounds your organs, according to Robin Foroutan, an integrative dietician at The Morrison Center in New York.

 All this sounds great, but to reach the promised land, I have to go through a serious test of discipline and deprivation.
 Could I do it?